IAM-Ven/netlify-portfolio/content/pages/home.md

     title: Design
   blurb-3:
     description: >-
       Simply put, I love creating cool things.
 Whether it's the technology an application is built in, if the idea and functionality is cool, or even if something can have a cool spin on it.
     title: Love Cool Stuff
-  intro: >-
-    Just part Web developer / Closet Weeb / Dad / Duder trying not to piss off the internet.

-    Oh also I'm a computer programming graduate with some years of work experience under my belt.
+  intro: 'I''m a Full Stack Web Developer, mostly focused around using Node and React.'
   title: A little bit about me
 attributes:
   favouriteThing: React JS